vramework/vramework-website/docs/overview/2-services.md

   const promises: Array<Promise<void>> = []

-  // Create a secret service that retrieves secrets using env variable const secrets = new LocalSecrets(config, logger)
+  // Create a secret service that retrieves secrets using environment variables const secrets = new LocalSecretService(config, logger)

   // Create a connection to the database const { kysely } = new KyselyDB(config.sql, await secrets.getPostgresCredentials())